jazzmonger/Leslie-Dual-Motor-Footswitch-Controller/README.md

 so, How do we get rid of the mechanical relay for totally silent speed switching, and add reliable slow/fast AND OFF switching?
 Read on.

 Several years ago, I purchased a solid state AC relay module that is controlled with 5VDC signal.
 Clearly I had something in mind for my Lslies at the time, I just didnt know what until now.
 What if I used a programmable micro controller like a cheap, readily available ESP8266 and then programmed it with ESPHome to enable full control of the motors?
 OK...
 But...
 What about Inductive interference from the motors like on the 555 circuit?
-I can absolutely mitigate that with debouncing logic on the GPIO's. through ckever programming.
+I can absolutely mitigate that with debouncing logic on the GPIO's through clever programming.
 OK let's try it!

 So, I wired it up, added a 3.3v to 5v level shifter to the outputs, and I noticed immediatly that even w/ the level shifter, the outputs both needed to be pulled up to 5v w/ 100 ohm resistors so the solid state relay would trigger when the GPIO's go high.
 When the GPIO is low, at 1.2v 100 ohm 0.25w resistors will have to sink 0.012A.
 0.012A  * 1.2v = 0.012w.
 No problem.